ngbites/angularbites.com/src/posts/2021-14-05-webpack-5-angular12.md

 ### Setup

 The tests have been done on a Macbook Pro 2018 i7 2.2Ghz 32Gb RAM - using Node v16.

+- The Webpack 4 builds are built using Angular 11.2.12.
+- The Webpack 5 builds are built using Angular 12.0.0.

 ## Webpack 5 vs Webpack 4: Small Application benchmark